 The Dolphin Escape pool robot is shipped with a standard mesh filter, which is good for picking up leaves and acorns, but not so good for trapping all the tiny sand particles and algae.
 The ultra-fine filter basket should really be included when you consider the significant price you pay for this pool robot.

-To conclude, the Dolphin Escape is a little expensive, but it is probably one of the top-rated robotic pool cleaners for above ground swimming pools.
-Be that as it may, consumers seem to be divided on whether it is worth the money or not (check price on Amazon).
+To conclude, the Dolphin Escape might seem a little expensive, but it is probably one of the top-rated robotic pool cleaners for above ground swimming pools.
+Be that as it may, consumers seem to be divided on whether it is worth the money or not (check price on Amazon – paid link).